-Headed by William Shepherd, a drugstore owner from Bellaire, Ohio, and Virgil Effinger, a Lima salesman styled “the Grand Titan,” the Legion splintered from the Klan in 1924 (triggered by a petty dispute between Effinger and the national Klan) into an even more extreme terrorist group.
-The Legion became a secret society, its members swiping white Klan hoods for black robes decorated with skulls and crossbones.
-Recruits were sworn into the Legion at gunpoint while reciting the “Black Oath,” binding them to secrecy on pain of death.
+Headed by William Shepherd, a druggist from Bellaire, Ohio, and Virgil Effinger, a Lima salesman styled “the Grand Titan,” the Legion splintered from the Klan in 1924 into an even more extreme terrorist group.
+In contrast to the increasingly public KKK, the Legion functioned as a secret society, its members swiping white hoods for black robes decorated with skulls and crossbones.
+Recruits were sworn into the Legion at gunpoint while reciting the “Black Oath,” reportedly stolen from Confederate guerrilla William Quantrill, which bound them to secrecy on pain of death.
 To emphasize their seriousness, recounts historian Tom Stanton, each recruit received a .38 caliber bullet with the promise that “an identical one would be used on him should he violate his oath of secrecy.”

-Estimates of the Legion’s strength range from 20,000 to 135,000 members (75,000 is the accepted median figure) across the Midwestern United States, with smaller chapters as far as Los Angeles.
-Members included businessmen, police officers, even politicians; in Highland Park, Michigan it counted a mayor, police chief and other prominent citizens among its members.
-It proved the strongest and most lasting in the Wolverine State, also home to Father Coughlin and one of America’s largest Klan chapters; it organized into “brigades” and “regiments” complete with quasi-military ranks.
+Estimates of the Legion’s strength range from 20,000 to 135,000 members (40,000 is the generally accepted figure) across the Midwestern United States, with smaller chapters as far afield as Los Angeles.
+Members included poor laborers (many from the South), local businessmen, police officers, even politicians; in Highland Park, Michigan it counted a mayor, police chief and other prominent citizens among its members.
+It proved the strongest and most lasting in the Wolverine State, also home to Father Coughlin and one of America’s largest Klan chapters; there, the Legion organized into “brigades” and “regiments” complete with quasi-military ranks.
 “General” Arthur Lupp, head of the Michigan chapter, defined the Legion’s mission as “the doctrine of Americanism, the doctrine of the flag, and the counteracting of communism.”

 Their plans for the “counteracting” subversion involved a high body count.
 Lupp entertained ambitious dreams of a wholesale pogrom against Jews and Catholics; he asked a Detroit health official whether it would be possible to “inject typhoid germs into bottles of milk.”
 Lupp had recently been appointed a health inspector and thus had access to the city’s dairy supply, making his sick fantasies a chillingly real threat.
 When a squeamish colleague threatened to turn him into police, Lupp in turn threatened his colleague with assassination.
 He also constructed bombs designed for detonation in Jewish neighborhoods across Detroit, a plan again foiled by a Legionnaire less enthusiastic about wholesale murder.